 1. Understand Technology Obligations

 You need a baseline understanding of where you are on your current IT-cost commitments.
 Once you know exactly how much is being spent on this aspect of your business, you can start to research cost-saving solutions with your in-house or outsourced IT professionals and your finance team.
 This ensures that nothing is being cut from the budget that’s necessary.
-Your IT staff can also provide suggestions on where to streamline things or where money can be saved.
+Your IT staff can also provide you with suggestions on where to streamline things or where money can be saved.

 2. Consider Automation as an Option